 New Zealand Vineyard Tips

 If you visit you will be asked to pay a modest tasting or sampling fee and this is taken off any purchases you make.
-Respect their request for a tasting fee, after all you may not lie the wine and a few dollars is a small price to pay to sample wines grown outside the door your standing by.
+Respect their request for a tasting fee, after all, you may not lie the wine and a few dollars is a small price to pay to sample wines grown outside the door you are standing near.

-Ask plenty of questions if you like the wines, the owners are usually happy to tell you a little abut it’s history and why they grow certain grapes.
+Ask plenty of questions if you like the wines, the owners are usually happy to tell you a little about its history and why they grow certain grapes.